-Allyson Hellstis is the Conservation Projects Coordinator at the ASCF and, in this role, she is responsible for projects in Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
-Allyson also manages the Angling Guides and our several social media platforms.
+KYSTOLD BINDS is the Conservation Program Coordinator at the ASCF and, in this role, she is responsible for projects in Nova Scotia, Prince Edward Island and Newfoundland and Labrador.
+Krystal led the development of Salmon Hub, an on-line database and go-to resource for salmon conservation, and continues to administer this important tool.
+She also manages the monthly e-newsletter and oversaw the recent redesign of the ASCF's website.